-Small arteriovenous fistulas in your legs, arms, lungs, kidneys or brain often won't have any symptoms and usually don't need treatment other than monitoring by your doctor.
-Larger arteriovenous fistulas may cause symptoms.
+Small arteriovenous fistulas in your legs, arms, lungs, kidneys or brain often won't have any signs or symptoms and usually don't need treatment other than monitoring by your doctor.
+Larger arteriovenous fistulas may cause signs and symptoms.

 - Purplish, bulging veins that you can see through your skin, similar to varicose veins

 - Swelling in the arms or legs

 An arteriovenous fistula in your lungs (pulmonary arteriovenous fistula) is a serious condition and can cause: